 When I was 13 years old, I attended an accelerated learning program about the culture of the 1920’s during a summer session.
 We read the literature, viewed the art, learned the music and performed a play about that era.
 That experience was so rich that I can still sing all of the songs that we learned.
 Singing those songs evokes the sense and feel of that era.

 Songs are powerful memory binders.
 Their words and rhythms are easy to recall.
-It has been found that Alzheimer’s patients remember songs long after they remember the names and faces of their loved ones.
+It has been found that Alzheimer’s patients remember songs long after they forget the names and faces of their loved ones.

 Some trainers are masters of the use of song as a learning technique.
-Dave Meier, the accelerated learning guru from Lake Geneva, Wisconsin, is among the best.
+Dave Meier, the accelerated learning virtuoso from Lake Geneva, Wisconsin, is among the best.
 It doesn’t hurt that he has a lovely voice.

 May your learning be sweet.